martenframework/marten/docs/docs/development/reference/settings.md

 Default: `nil`

-Allows to define the locales that can be activated in order to perform translation lookups and localizations.
+Allows defining the locales that can be activated to perform translation lookups and localizations.
 For example:

 ```crystal
 config.i18n.available_locales = [:en, :fr]